siusoon/VocableCode/workshop/ReadMe.md

 ## Activity C: Writing, Thinking and Creating your own vocable code <a name="exerciseC"></a>
 Work in pairs:
 - **Mini exC1: Where is your own voice?**
+  - What is queer? (see [feministing](http://feministing.com/2010/06/16/whats-the-difference-between-lesbian-and-queer/) and the comments of the article)
   - Try to create two voices and two statments of your own, and see if you can incorporate that into Vocable Code (1.
 Record two of your voices in wav file format 2. see voices.json file and add your name and statements)
     - Record your/other voices through your smartphone (download a free app e.g VoiceRecorder, or you can try with my voice recorder)
     - The wav files are named in this convention: firstname2.wav and firstname3.wav -> all are put under the folder called "inclusive\voices\"